by Jessica O'Neill, chairperson of IRLI's Blackhall Trainee programme.

-This blogpost was written by Jessica O'Neill, chairperson of IRLI's Blackhall Trainee programme.
-It was first published in the Cambridge University Human Rights Law Society Blog, and draws upon research she conducted at IRLI on Malawi's compliance with its obligations under international human rights law.
+This blog post was first published in the Cambridge University Human Rights Law Society Blog and draws upon research conducted at IRLI on Malawi's compliance with its obligations under international human rights law.

 In 1993, Malawi ratified the International Covenant on Civil and Political Rights (ICCPR) .
 The ICCPR focuses on those issues which are central to the fulfilment of life including freedom of speech, food, and education, to name but a few.
 Inarguably, the equality of all persons is paramount to the enjoyment of any and all human rights.
 This notion is set out in Article 3 of the Covenant which reads ‘the State Parties to the present Covenant undertake to ensure the equal right of men and women to the enjoyment of all civil and political rights set forth in the present Covenant’ .

 Access to justice is deemed a basic tenet of the rule of law, yet women in Malawi have struggled historically to obtain this entitlement.
 In recent years, the State has made progressive attempts to offer legal protection by passing legislation to address the power imbalance and promote fairness.
 The Gender Equality Act, 2013 is one such display of commitment to the cause but women are still confronted with problems if the legislation is not effective in actually reaching the public.
 For statute to be successful, strong efforts are needed to educate the judiciary, the police and the people generally on the situation of women and the change in law .
 Such advancement does not warrant complacency, however, as existing laws which discriminate against women have yet to be amended or repealed.

 In this piece, I explore the position of women in Malawi.
 In so doing, I consider the impact their marital status has on how they are treated in law and the steps that have been taken by the State to advance equal treatment of their rights.

 National Legislative Measures